pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. and
+1. or
 2. not and
-3. negative less equals than
+3. not less or equals than
-4. negative less than
+4. not greater than
-5. greater or equals than
+5. greater equals than
 6. less than

 **Português**